Mohmedvaid/mohmedvaid/README.md

  📫 I can be reached at mohmedvaid@gmail.com

-**Welcome to my profile!
+**Following are some stats about my profile!
 You can follow me if my works are of interest.**

 [![GitHub Status](https://github-readme-stats.vercel.app/api?username=mohmedvaid&&show_icons=true&theme=dark&hide=stars)](https://maxbase.org)